todaypurpose/blog/content/posts/how-much-money-is-enough.md

 draft: false
 ---

 How much net worth do we need?
 Are billionaires more satisfied/happier than millionaires?
+Is my 9-5 job as a bartender will be enough to sustain my entire life?

  <!--more-->